 In wrap programs that permit NAM to trade away from the wrap sponsor or its broker-dealer affiliate when NAM believes such sponsor or its affiliate cannot provide best price or execution under the circumstances, NAM will trade away from such parties.
-For municipal bond strategies, NAM generally trades away from the Retail SMA program sponsor all or substantially all of the time, and trades away certain other fixed income strategies (including preferred securities) depending on the particular type and characteristics of the security and marketplace conditions, and in such cases, clients generally incur transaction and other costs and fees in addition to the wrap fee.
+For municipal bond strategies, NAM generally trades away from the Retail SMA program sponsor all or substantially all of the time, and trades away certain other fixed income strategies (including preferred securities) depending on the particular type and characteristics of the security and marketplace conditions.
+Except when trading equities with a wrap fee sponsor in a wrap fee program, clients generally incur transaction and other costs and fees in addition to the wrap fee.
 These fees are generally in the form of mark-ups, mark-downs and spreads (and commissions in the case of certain exchange-traded preferred securities) earned by the relevant securities broker-dealer (not NAM or a Nuveen affiliate) in addition to the wrap fee payable to the wrap program sponsor.
-Wrap fee clients in certain international and global strategies will incur fees and costs associated with the purchase of non-U.S. securities in ordinary form and conversion of such ordinary shares into American Depositary Receipts ("ADRs"), in addition to the wrap fee payable to the wrap program sponsor.
+These fees are built into the price of the securities and generally are not shown separately in a trade confirmation or account statement.
+Wrap fee clients in certain international and global strategies will incur fees and costs associated with the purchase of non-U.S. securities in ordinary form and conversion of such ordinary shares into American Depositary Receipts ("ADRs") and other depositary receipts, in addition to the wrap fee payable to the wrap program sponsor.

 Depending upon the level of the wrap fee charged by a wrap sponsor, the amount of portfolio activity in a client's account, the value of the custodial and other services that are provided under a wrap arrangement and other factors, a wrap fee client should consider whether the wrap fee would exceed the aggregate cost of such services if they were to be provided separately.
-Similarly, a non-wrap fee program client paying separate fees should consider whether the fees charged by different parties for custody, advisory services, portfolio management services, securities execution and other services would exceed the aggregate cost of such serving as custodian charge fees for settling transactions executed through other broker-dealers.
+Similarly, a non-wrap fee program client paying separate fees should consider whether the fees charged by different parties for custody, advisory services, portfolio management services, securities execution and other services would exceed the aggregate cost of such services if they were provided in a wrap fee arrangement.
+Some broker-dealers serving as custodian charge fees for settling transactions executed through other broker-dealers.